PrestaShop/prestashop.github.io/news/_posts/releases/2017-07-20-prestashop-1-7-2-0-available.md

 A huge "thank you!" to these 36 fine people, then: @0kph, @123monsite-regis, @aaymeric, @addisnetwork, @agnessymediane, @alendit, @alexdee2007, @dariusakafest, @djbuch, @gasparfm, @howardnoz, @ish6614, @jestemradek, @jorgevrgs, @kpodemski, @madef, @martinfojtik, @mortred974, @neoteknic, @nobodaddy, @pnicolass, @prestaedit, @prestamodule, @psandmore, @rubenmartins, @sebbareyre, @slamdunk, @soullivaneuh, @studiokiwik, @tiledcode, @tonyyb, @transkontrol, @true0r, @unlocomqx, @willowcreation, and @yannicka!

-Thank you for helping improve the life of more than 260 000 online merchants with ideas, improvements and fixes!
+Thank you for helping improve the life of more than 260,000 online merchants with ideas, improvements and fixes!

-Special thanks to @martinfojtik and @prestamodule, who are each responsible for 5 pull requestss \o/
+Special thanks to @martinfojtik and @prestamodule, who are each responsible for 5 pull requests \o/

 Now go ahead and tell us what you think!